sayanee/books/_posts/2019-04-17-emperor-of-all-maladies.md

 ---
 layout: post
-title:  "The Emperor of All Maladies: A Biography of Cancer"
+title:  "The Emperor of All Maladies"
 authors: Siddhartha Mukherjee
 tags: [13]
 ---